Jojosito/MUS-X/README.md

 With no oversampling, the oscillators alias a lot.
 * 'DC blocker': FM and the ring modulator can create a DC offset.
 Therefore, a DC blocker is enabled by default, but can be disabled in the context menu.
 * 'LFO mode' lets you use the module as an LFO.
 It lowers the frequencies of the oscillators to 2 Hz @ 0V, and internally disables oversampling and the DC blocker.
-An input of 0V gives a frequency of about 2 Hz.

 ## Tune
 Tune by octaves, plus coarse and fine (1 semitone) tuning.